audioFi.net Hi-fi news, reviews and rants

 Reviews comprise subjective opinions and objective viewpoints, and the perspectives and preferences of each reviewer differ in varying degrees.
 Sometimes, a particular product goes down well with a dozen reviewers, but the next chap may have a different take on it.
 Both views aren’t wrong.
 The product is the same and measures the same… but there are “X” factors to contend with, like the reviewer’s tastes, environment and ancillary equipment.

 The ratings our reviewers give each product are based both on their internal findings and a big-picture outlook.
-Just because the reviewer isn’t so hot on a product doesn’t mean you shouldn’t write it off – we’ve always believed that you should let your ears be the final judge of any hi-fi product’s performance.
+Just because the reviewer isn’t so hot on a product doesn’t mean you should write it off – we’ve always believed that you should let your ears be the final judge of any hi-fi product’s performance.

 However, for the sake of transparency, we’ve decided to explain the framework set for our reviewers when they rate a product on “Performance” and “Value”.
 Take this for what it is – a condensed version of a reviewer’s personal opinion.
 No audio company really makes a bad product, it’s just a matter of how much or little it appeals to one’s aesthetic values.
 And that’s the crux of the matter.